kritika243/documenting-next-js/next-pre-rendering/README.md

 - use of getStaticProps to fetch data and then pass on to page as props
 - use of getStaticPaths for dynamic SSG pages and their params eg [postId].js
 - informing next js about the possible values of postId
+- Dynamically fetching the possible values of post ids and passing to paths object in getStaticPaths

 ## Getting Started